wxchee/CE4172-project/README.md

 # Virtual Drum
 Arduino Nano 33 BLE + web app implementation that plays drum sounds based on recognized hand gesture.

-The gesture recognition model is situated directly on the Arduino board, which means that the interpretation of gesture data takes place onboard, and the inference result is then sent back to the web application, which triggers a specific drum sound.
+This project highlighted on deploying a machine learning model directly on a resource-constrained environment, particularly an Arduino Nano 33 BLE board.
+It demonstrated the possibility of combining machine learning technique with an embedded system by giving precedence to embedded system performance while concurrently optimizing the model to align with this specific use case.

 This project was developed as part of the coursework for NTU's CE4172 Internet of Things: Tiny Machine Learning.